NickGoumas/Marine-Charts/README.md

 OceanServer's VectorMap v8.0 mission planning software seems to open either of these filetypes.

+QGIS v2.18.14 will open the ENC vector file as a vector layer.

 ## Hawai'i Mapping Research Group
 ### Bathymetric and Backscatter of Main Hawaiian Islands
 <http://www.soest.hawaii.edu/HMRG/multibeam/index.php>